 Figure 5 shows the results of the rms orbit differences between first and second bunches.
-The rms orbit difference was calculated from all of the BPMs between SPA12 (first bump position) to SPR01 (entrance of J-arc These three local bumps were contracted section). successively.
+The rms orbit difference calculated from the all BPMs between SPA12 (first bump position) to SPR01 (entrance of J-arc section).
+These three local bumps were contracted successively.
 In the case of (c), therefore, three local bumps were simultaneously constructed.
 The result of varying the bump height of first bump (1) is plotted in Fig. 5-(1).
 The rms orbit difference is increased after the bump is constructed because the orbit at the further downstream of SPA32 is deteriorated.
-Increasing the bump height of the second bump (2) can reduce the orbit difference, as shown in Fig. 5-(b).
+Increasing the bump height of second bunch (2) can be reduced the orbit difference as shown in Fig. 5-(b).
 Figure 5-(c) shows that varying the bump height of bump (3) cannot adjust the rms orbit at the downstream side.
-The beam energy in Sector B is higher than that in Sector A. For that reason, the long-range wake field of first bunch cannot fully kick the second bunch.
-In addition, bump (3) was contracted in a relatively long area where three different types of accelerating structures are used for compensating the transverse wake field.
+The beam energy in the Sector B is higher than that in the Sector A. For that reason, the long-range wake field of first bunch cannot fully kick the second bunch.
+In addition to that, the bump (3) was contracted in the relatively long area where three different types of accelerating structures are used for compensating the transverse wake field.

-With regard to the beam loss after an orbit correction, the transmission rate decreased to a great degree.
-To recover the transmission rate, we tried optics matching.
-However, the emittance could not be measured, since the large emittance growth prevented a wire scanner measurement.
+With regard to the beam loss after orbit correction, the transmission rate decreased to a great degree.
+To recover the transmission rate, we tried an optics matching.
+However, the emittance could not be measured since the large emittance growth prevented the wire scanner measurement.
 If the bump positions are selected by those betatron phases, some suitable bump combinations will be found without any emittance growth.